 - 1. Setting up configuration variables for the resource manager. - 2.
 Application initialization. - 3.
 Accessing the database during an OTS transaction.

-Full details are in Chapter 6.
+Full details are in "Using XA Resource Managers with OTS".

 Resource Manager Configuration

 Each resource manager used by an application requires configuration.
 The configuration is placed in a namespace that is passed to the create\resource\manager() operation during application initialization.
 The minimum configuration is the specification of the resource manager's open-string.
 This is a resource manager specific string that is passed to the xa\open() call and contains sufficient information to create an XA connection to the database.
 For example this can contain user name and password details.